mwmckenzie/PsaGameModelIntegration/docs/pages/discussionPointsSummary.md

 ### 0% Probability for Critical Cases?

 - Currently the probability for critical cases is set to 0%
-- This is, naturally, created results with zero critical cases
+- This is, naturally, creating results with zero critical cases

 ### No Possiblity of Fatalities in Current Model

-- Case fatalities are channeled through the critical case pathway in the Markov chain model
+- Case fatalities are channeled through the critical case pathway in the Markov process model
-- With a 0% probability for critical cases there will be no elements of the population transitioned to critical and no transition tests for fatalities
+- With a 0% probability for critical cases there will be no elements of the population transitioned to critical
+- No critical cases result in no transition tests for fatality transitions
-- This then makes any parameters (and associated game info) for fatality rates moot/pointless
+- This then makes any of the current parameters (and associated game info) for fatality rates incorrect (the actual percentage is 0)

 ### Recommendation

 - If fatality rate is not meant to be a 'red herring' then we should consider introducing a critical case rate

-### Expected Contact Counts Missing and Unclear
+## Expected Contact Counts Missing and Unclear

 - What are the expected contact rates (per infection period)?
 - Currently the simulation is using the household size as the expected contact rate